PratikSurela/DraggableView/README.md

 <h1><a href="https://github.com/PratikSurela/DraggableView">DraggableView</a></h1>

 <p>Using DragableView you can&nbsp;merge various views into one layout with dragg and drop animation.
-For example if you have 3 ImageViews(source view) and one MainImageView(destination view) and you want to implement drag-drop animation to drag one of the imageview(source) and drop on MainImageView(destination view).</p>
+For example if you have 3 ImageViews(fb,google,linkedin) and one MainImageView(Login with) and you want to implement drag-drop animation to drag one of the imageview(source) and drop on MainImageView(destination view).</p>

 <img src="https://thumbs.gfycat.com/FlawedUnsungAuk-max-1mb.gif" width="300" height="500" /><p>&nbsp;</p>